exakat/exakat/docs/Rules.rst

    ?>

-If you need a stdClass object, it is faster to build it as an array, then cast it, than instantiate stdClass.
+If you need a ``stdClass`` object, it is faster to build it as an array, then cast it, than instantiate ``stdClass``.
 This is a micro-optimisation.

 +------------+-----------------+
 | Short name | Php/UseStdclass |